hn12404988/hast_web/README.md

 g++ --std=c++11 -pthread -lcrypto .......
 ```

-## More Information

-* Please go to [hast](https://github.com/hn12404988/hast) page in this moment.
-I'm still working on this project.
+## How to use

+* Please take a look at `examples` folder.
+This library is pretty easy.
+* If you want to know more details about APIs of this library, [wiki page](https://github.com/hn12404988/hast_web/wiki) is where you want to go.
+* This library is based on [hast](https://github.com/hn12404988/hast) core.
+If you want to break down this library to pieces, there is a **Abstraction Layer** [video](https://www.youtube.com/watch?v=EpoL8mSOA6E).

 ## Framework